kisalthennakoon/Weather-Prediction/README.md

-# Sri Lankan Weather Prediction
+# Weather Prediction using Ridge Regression

 This project predicts the next day's maximum temperature in Celsius using today's weather data.
 The model is trained on Sri Lankan weather data and employs Ridge Regression.
 An interface using widgets is provided to input the necessary attributes and output the predicted temperature.